RaymonDev/ElectronDocker/README.md

 # ElectronDocker
 This guide explains how to run an Electron application inside a Docker container using Ubuntu and have the UI rendered on the host machine.
+The UI utilizes Three.js for rendering 3D graphics.

 ## Prerequisites